WilvanBil/WilvanBil.NationalRegisterNumber/README.md

 ### **Extraction**

-You can extract `DateOnly` or `BiologicalSex`, however it will not check for full validity of the given input.
+You can extract `DateOnly` or `BiologicalSex` using `TryExtractBiologicalSex` and `TryExtractBirthDate`, however it will not check for full validity of the given input.
 For this you can use the `IsValid` method.

 ```csharp